choria-io/go-choria/docs/content/adr/001/_index.md

 This way there can be no untrusted middlemen or session hijacking in the network path.

-In practise, in enterprise networks, there are many challenges:
+In practice, in enterprise networks, there are many challenges:

 * it's often highly desirable to be able to hijack connections, for example to audit that PII doesn't leave the legal jurisdiction it belongs in, many companies wish to disable the full mTLS while still maintaining strong identification of entities.
 * it's also desirable to deploy Choria Brokers using websocket protocol and offload the TLS work onto a load balancer - this would be quite complex with the current model.